notgiven688/webminerpool/README.md

 webminerpool@protonmail.com

 # Developer Donations

-If you find the content of this repository helpful consider a one time donation, the addresses are as follows:
+By default a server-side 3% dev-donation is configured.
+Leaving this fee at the current level is highly appreciated.
+If you want to turn it off or just find the content of this repository helpful consider a one time donation, the addresses are as follows:
 - BTC - 175jHD6ErDhZHoW4u54q5mr98L9KSgm56D
 - XMR - 49kkH7rdoKyFsb1kYPKjCYiR2xy1XdnJNAY1e7XerwQFb57XQaRP7Npfk5xm1MezGn2yRBz6FWtGCFVKnzNTwSGJ3ZrLtHU
 - AEON - WmtUFkPrboCKzL5iZhia4iNHKw9UmUXzGgbm5Uo3HPYwWcsY1JTyJ2n335gYiejNysLEs1G2JZxEm3uXUX93ArrV1yrXDyfPH